Little Pigeon River runs through the Sugarlands valley in Tennessee.

 Porch Light Burning – Mid April 1865

 Thomas and Gareth Callahan sat outside every night after supper, hoping to see their boys coming home from the war.
 They kept the kerosene lamp that hung above the steps burning and they prayed.
-They faced their rockers east, watching the long dirt road that took Gareth and Rusty to the battle torn lands of the Civil War two years ago.
+They faced their rockers south, watching the long dirt road that took Gareth and Rusty to the battle-torn lands of the Civil War two years ago.
 They knew the war had officially ended, but, had no word from their boys.
 Every day they watched and they waited.

 Left for Dead – Early April 1865

 Rusty looked around at the dead, some with blue uniforms, some with gray who had fought and killed each other for their beliefs, yet were all brothers in death.
 Rusty had seen Jared go down and thought he was dead.
 When he turned to go to Jared, one shot took Rusty down.
 They were both left for dead when the troops moved on to the next battle.